 - they have completed at least 6 or more credits graded on an A-F basis, excluding developmental courses, during the semester in question.
 Credits earned on a pass/fail basis and in developmental courses (numbered below 100) do not count toward the 6 credit hours; - they have achieved a semester average of 3.25 or better and have earned no grade below a C in any course that semester.
-The semester average for Dean's List purposes will not include grades from developmental courses; - they have no Incomplete or Missing grades on their record for that semester, and they have not withdrawn from 6 or more credits during the term; and - 4. their academic performance is otherwise satisfactory.
+The semester average for Dean's List purposes will not include grades from developmental courses, nor grades from classes in sessions which end after the Regular Session; - they have no Incomplete or Missing grades on their record in courses which have ended by the end of the Regular Session, and they have not withdrawn from 6 or more credits during the term; and - 4. their academic performance is otherwise satisfactory.

-The Dean's List will be formulated 35 days after the end of finals week for that semester.
+The Dean's List will be formulated 28 days after the end of finals week for that semester.
 Any final grades or grade changes submitted after that time will not affect a student's Dean's List status for that term.